The temporary hospital for care of German war casualties had been set

 "If only we had something to read, a newspaper, magazine,

-sos its in English."
+so’s it’s in English."

 "I have a book," the pilot responded in the warm, midwestern